haleykwok/Website_Hugo_Academic/content/_index.md

           date_end: ''
           date_start: '2021-01-01'
           description: |2-
+              * Innovation and Technology Scholarship 2023 (HK$150,000): Aims to provide recognition to outstanding undergraduates who have demonstrated exceptional skills and achievements in IT.
+              * 21st Asia Pacific Information and Communications Technology Alliance (APICTA) Awards (Student-Tertiary Technology): Being a member of the HKSAR delegation and winning the largest yearly international ICT awards.
+Our team is the first Hong Kong winner in the tertiary student category in the past 4 years.
+              * Gold Award of The 8th China International College Students' 'Internet+' Innovation and Entrepreneurship Competition: Ranked in the top 0.009% to win the highest award among 3,400,000 participating teams.
+Participation was by 25.33 million college students in 6.03 million teams from 121 countries and regions in five continents, and the competition has become the largest global event for innovation and entrepreneurship.
+              * Hong Kong ICT Student Innovation Award (Tertiary or above) Gold Award and Grand Award in Student Innovation Stream for Project entitled “Mutual Cognitive Human-Robot Collaborative Manufacturing System”: Ranked in the top 0.3% to win the overall championship among 330 participating teams in Student innovation catorgory.
+              * Second Prize (Entrepreneurship Proposal Track) of The 8th Hong Kong University Student Innovation and Entrepreneurship Competition 2022
+              * Dr Winnie S M Tang-PolyU Student Innovation and Entrepreneurship Scholarship: instil a problem-driven innovation mindset into young talents through experiential learning and student-initiated research and development.
+              * Finalist in AI and Fintech Division in Hong Kong Techathon 2022
+          organization: Innovation and Technology Commission; HSBC; APICTA; The Ministry of Education of the China; Hong Kong New Emerging Technology Education Association
+          organization_url:
+          title: Innovation
+          url: ''
+        - certificate_url:
+          date_end: ''
+          date_start: '2021-01-01'
+          description: |2-
               * Outstanding Tertiary Students Award of Hong Kong 2023
               * Presidential Student Leadership Award of Department 2023
           organization: The Hong Kong Youth & Tertiary Students Association (HKYTSA); The Hong Kong Polytechnic University